brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 One of the biggest challenges might be: extending existing logic and writing new features based on a tricky foundation.

-Single-page-applications are rather new (not really), and especially older frameworks gave you 100 different ways to design an application.
+Single-page-applications are rather new, and especially older frameworks gave you 100 different ways to design an application.
 There wasn't any structure, encapsulation and everything was tightly coupled to each other.

 Most of the time in the beginning of a project the development process went blazingly fast.
 But after a few developers, features, refactors, the code started to become less maintainable.
 It started to look like spaghetti.
 Frameworks have matured a lot, but it's also important that the architecture of the software you write matures along the process.

 ## SPA in 2016 (and even before)

-To explain the architecture where this article is all about, here's a reminder of how a web-application in 2016 might look like.
+To explain the architecture what this article is all about, here's a reminder of how a web-application in 2016 might look like.
 These are concepts that your applications should rely on these days.
 It doesn't matter whether using [React](https://facebook.github.io/react/), [Angular 2](http://angular.io) or something else.
-These principles are there to make sure that your web architecture becomes maintainable.
+These principles exist to make sure that your web architecture becomes maintainable.

 ### Principle 1: Components

 SPA-technologies like React and Angular2 make us use components.
-A component is a piece of HTML and javascript combined.
+A component is a piece of HTML and JavaScript combined.
 We don't want to use standalone views or standalone controllers anymore.
 They can grow exponentially and are related to each other in a way that is hard to maintain.

 So basically the philosophy here is:
-**Everything should be a component**, even your pages and your application.
+**everything should be a component**, even your pages and your application.
 An application could look like this:

 ```html
 <application>